JuliaLinearAlgebra/NonNegLeastSquares.jl/README.md

 ### Algorithims That Need Implementing:

-Pull requests are more than welcome, whether it is improving (fixing?) algorithms that have already been implemented, or implementing new ones.
+Pull requests are more than welcome, whether it is improving existing algorithms, or implementing new ones.

 * ftp://net9.cs.utexas.edu/pub/techreports/tr06-54.pdf